giuliachiola/super-blog-content/til/04-delete-git-branch.md

 ## Rename also remote branch

-To rename a *remote* branch is quite longer, but easy as order a cup of coffee macchiato ☕️+🥛
+To rename a *remote* branch is quite longer:

 - Unset the upstream branch to unlink local and remote branch
 ```bash